gitmehedi/techstacks/README.md

 ## Liskov Substitution Principle
-Liskov Substitution Principle states:
+Liskov Substitution Principle (LSP) states:

 > Let q(x) be a property provable about objects of x of type T. Then q(y) should be provable for objects y of type S where S is a subtype of T.

 ## Interface Segregation Principle
-Interface segregation principle states:
+Interface segregation principle (ISP) states:

 > A client should never be forced to implement an interface that it doesn’t use, or clients shouldn’t be forced to depend on methods they do not use.

 ## Dependency Inversion Principle
-Dependency inversion principle states:
+Dependency inversion principle (DIP) states:
 > Entities must depend on abstractions, not on concretions.
 It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.